Jakarta residents sue Indonesia government over air pollution

 "(The government) has neglected people's rights to breathe healthy air," lawyer Nelson Nikodemus Simamora told reporters after filing the lawsuit.

-"They have not maintained air quality at a level that is healthy enough for the 10 million people living here."
+"They have not maintained air quality at a level that is healthy enough for the 10 million people living here," he added.

-Air Visual, an independent online air quality index (AQI) monitor, pegged Jakarta at the "very unhealthy" level of 231 on June 25, higher than notoriously polluted cities like India's capital New Delhi and Beijing in China.
+Air Visual, an independent online air quality index (AQI) monitor, pegged the air in Jakarta at the "very unhealthy" level of 231 on June 25, higher than notoriously polluted cities like India's capital New Delhi and Beijing in China.

 Environment groups blame the air pollution on a cocktail of vehicle fumes, smoke and emissions from coal-fired power plants that ring greater Jakarta.

-Greenpeace Indonesia last week recommended people don masks to protect themselves from respiratory illness.
+Greenpeace Indonesia last week advised people to wear masks to protect themselves from respiratory illness.

-"The number of unhealthy days for 2018 is twice as high as the figure for 2017," Mr Bondan Andriyanu, climate and energy campaigner for the group, told AFP.

-"The government should recognise the issue, they are still using outdated regulation from the 90s."
+"The number of unhealthy days for 2018 was twice as high as the figure for 2017," said Mr Bondan Andriyanu, climate and energy campaigner for the environment group.
+"The government should recognise the issue, they are still using outdated regulation from the 1990s."

-"As a mother of two I'm worried about the air pollution issue," 35-year-old office worker Dita Nadine told AFP.

-"The government should address the cause of the problem... how long will we let this problem continue?"
+"As a mother of two, I'm worried about the air pollution issue," 35-year-old office worker Dita Nadine told Agence France-Presse.
+"The government should address the cause of the problem."

-The environment ministry did not immediately respond to AFP's requests for comment on the lawsuit, but the head of Jakarta's environment agency, Mr Andono Warih, played down the problem.
+The environment ministry did not respond to requests for comment on the lawsuit, but the head of Jakarta's environment agency, Mr Andono Warih, has played down the problem.

-On Monday, he denied that Jakarta had the world's worst air pollution, The Jakarta Post reported, citing lower government figures established using a different methodology.
+On Monday, he denied that the Indonesian capital had the world's worst air pollution, the Jakarta Post reported, citing lower government figures established using a different methodology.